Huy Fong sriracha: Production

 The production of sriracha sauce begins with growing the chilis.
 The chilis were grown on Underwood Ranch until the two companies ended their relationship in 2016.
 David Tran, owner of Huy Fong Foods, contracted about 1700 acre of farmland that spreads from Ventura County to Kern County in California.
-In order to make sriracha, the chili peppers are planted in March.
+The chili peppers are planted in March.

-Tran uses a particular type of machinery that reduces waste by mixing rocks, twigs, and unwanted/unusable chilis, back into the soil.
-The chilis are harvested in mid-July through October and are driven from the farm to the Huy Fong Foods processing facility in Irwindale.
+Tran uses a particular type of machinery that reduces waste by mixing rocks, twigs and unwanted/unusable chilis, back into the soil.
+The chilis are harvested in mid-July to October, and are driven from the farm to the Huy Fong Foods processing facility in Irwindale.

 Because Tran does not add food coloring to the sauce, each bottle varies in color.
-At the beginning of the harvest season, the chilis are greener and therefore, the sauce yields a more muted-red color.
+At the beginning of the harvest season, the chilis are greener and therefore the sauce yields a more muted-red color.
 Later in the season, the sauce produced is bright red.
-After the chilis are harvested, they are washed, crushed, and mixed with sugar, salt, garlic, distilled vinegar, potassium sorbate, sodium bisulfite as preservatives, and Xanthan gum.
+After the chilis are harvested, they are washed, crushed, and mixed with sugar, salt, garlic, distilled vinegar, potassium sorbate, sodium bisulfite as preservatives and xanthan gum.
 The sauce is loaded into drums and then distributed into bottles.
 All drums and bottles are manufactured on-site, to reduce waste and emissions.